 Interestingly, soon after the European Space Agency begin using solar energy to power spacecraft past Jupiter, NASA retracted its earlier claims that plutonium would be needed for spacecraft to be operational beyond Mars and admitted that solar will work in deep space.
 Naturally, this affects the future of the highly profitable market of INL plutonium production.

-Recently, I read an interesting article that speculated about the increasing speeds we will likely achieve in future space travel.
-The author suggested that within a few generations, we may develop probes capable of reaching the Outer Oort Belt within a few days.
+Recently, I read an interesting Reddit article that speculated about the increasing speeds we will likely achieve in future space travel.
+The author suggested that within a few generations, we may develop probes capable of reaching the Outer Oort Cloud within a few days.
 Not only that, but we could even possess the capability of capturing an earlier probe and then retrieving it for education purposes to a contemporary space museum.

 If humanity achieves this great ability in another 112 years, I would beseech future generations that they do not return the New Horizons spacecraft full of deadly plutonium to a museum back on delicate Earth, but rather create a safe outpost museum on faraway Pluto.
 This would also make a perfectly fitting final resting place for some of Clyde Tombaugh's ashes, which are aboard that very spacecraft, as he was the original